 Youth engagement in UNESCO designated sites is a workshop, in on-line modality, dedicated to the topic of youth engagement in UNESCO designated sites.
-The workshop will take place in the second half of January 2021.
+The workshop will take place on 1st, 2nd and 3rd of March 2021.

 The workshop is programmed based on the UNESCO objectives of Education for Sustainable Development, aimed at enriching knowledge and skills that empower people to change the way they think and work for a sustainable future and on the results of the experiences of Fondazione Santagata, in increasing the awareness of young people on the Agenda 2030.